Trump considers DeSantis for the Pentagon with Hegseth under pressure over allegations: AP sources

 She spoke directly to Trump in the segment, saying her son "is not that man he was seven years ago.”
 She said she wrote the email because Hegseth and his then-wife were going through a very difficult divorce and “it was a very emotional time.”

-She said she retracted the email and apologized to her son about two hours after sending the emai.
+She said she retracted the email and apologized to her son about two hours after sending the email.

+DeSantis is a former Trump ally-turned-rival who became the subject of intense ridicule and hostility from Trump and his campaign when then Florida governor challenged him in the presidential primary.

+When DeSantis dropped out and endorsed Trump, the two seemed to have struck a calculated truce, but deep distrust between their closest aides remained.

 Credit: AP